 I work on a lot of requirements gathering projects, which would be focused on uncovering all requirements, extracting context and also inputting into the discussion around implementation – to ensure that the method is in-line with best practice and scalable.

-We’d generally start this process with a discovery call or meeting, with a view to ensure that we’re a good fit for each other and that there’s a need for us to be involved.
+I’d generally start this process with a discovery call or meeting, with a view to ensure that we’re a good fit for each other and that there’s a need for me to be involved.
 Once we’ve done this, we’d then go into detail on where we’re needed and start planning the workshop sessions.
-The workshop sessions would be focused on uncovering the requirements for the project and assigning them to different phases, which would also require a discussion.
+The first workshop would be focused on more business-focused areas and then we’d progress onto the more functional-focused sessions, where we’d focus on uncovering the requirements for the project and assigning them to different phases, which would also require discussion.
 Once we’ve completed these sessions, we’d then start building the functional / project specification document, which would then be used to either get quotes from prospective suppliers or internally as the project plan.

 Key Focal Areas